dijasila/GPAW/doc/faq.rst

 If you use the :ref:`df_tutorial`, please cite also:

-   | Jun Yan, Jens.
-J. Mortensen, Karsten W. Jacobsen, and Kristian S. Thygesen
+   | J. Yan, J. J. Mortensen, K. W. Jacobsen, and K. S. Thygesen
    | :doi:`Linear density response function in the projector augmented wave method: Applications to solids, surfaces, and interfaces <10.1103/PhysRevB.83.245122>`
    | Phys.
 Rev. B **83**, 245122 (2011)